-Until just a few months ago, I wasn’t much of a fan of the original (1963) Iso Grifo.
-Always thought it was a really nice car don’t get me wrong, but the styling on the front end just felt a bit boring to me, so only recently did I learn to properly appreciate it (I admit I was dead wrong, I do).
+Until a few months ago, I have to admit I wasn’t much of a fan of the original (1963) Iso Grifo.
+Thought it was a really nice car don’t get me wrong, but the styling on the front end just felt a bit boring to me, so only recently did I learn to properly appreciate it (I admit I was dead wrong, I do).
 Despite this, I have always been a huge fan of the Grifo’s evolution…you see, by 1970 the Grifo got a hell of a nose job; better lines and hide-away headlights brought the design together and made the car achingly beautiful.
-Plus, the big American muscle under the hood demanded vast, tall scoops which stand to this day as one of the best looking unions of form and function ever incorporated in a car.
-You can read all about my favorite Grifo, the IR8 Can Am in a previous AV post here and you’ll see why these machines are revered by classic cars enthusiasts; they have grace, charisma and timeless beauty.
+Plus, the big American muscle under the hood demanded vast, tall scoops which stand to this day as one of the best looking unions of form and function ever embodied in a car.
+You can read all about my favorite Grifo, the IR8 Can Am in a previous AV post here and you’ll see why these machines are revered by classic cars enthusiasts everywhere: they have grace, charisma and timeless beauty.

 The Grifo 90 however had absolutely none of these things.
 Back in 1974 Iso Rivolta went broke.
-A – shall we say – less than exciting season at formula one with no wins, pole positions or podiums coupled with the oil crisis/embargo sealed the fate of the company.
+A – shall we say – less than exciting season at formula 1 with no wins, pole positions or podiums coupled with the oil crisis/embargo sealed the fate of the company.
 However, in 1991 Piero Rivolta decided he was gonna take another stab at it and the Grifo 90 took shape.
 Designed by Lamborghini legend Marcello Gandini whom we’ve already talked about extensively on part 1 of this series, the Grifo 90 isn’t exactly his greatest work.
 You can’t exactly call it pretty or particularly well proportioned…but you can call it striking, that’s for sure.
 Low, wide and with a tubular steel chassis frame wrapped up in an aluminum body, the 90 was supposed to be equipped with a Callaway tuned ZR1 Corvette engine.
-I say “supposed to be” because all that Rivolta managed to come up with was a non functioning prototype, a styling buck.
+I say “supposed to be” because all Rivolta managed to come up with was a non functioning prototype, a styling buck.